The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Existence of Proca Hadamard states in globally hyperbolic spacetimes

 \subsection{Elliptic Hilbert complexes and Proca quantum states in ultrastatic spacetimes}

-We can proceed in the construction of quasifree states.
+We can proceed to the construction of quasifree states.
 As we shall see shortly, this construction for the Proca field uses some consequences of the spectral theory applied to the theory of {\em elliptic Hilbert complexes} \cite{BuLe} defined in terms of the closure of Hodge operators in natural $L^2$ spaces of forms.

 Some of the following ideas were inspired by~\cite{Fewster}.
-However, differently from that work we now work in the space of Cauchy data instead of in the space of smooth supportly compacted forms and/or modes.
+However we now work in the space of Cauchy data instead of in the space of smooth supportly compacted forms and/or modes.
 Furthermore we do not assume restrictions on the topology of the Cauchy surfaces used in \cite{Fewster} to impose a pure point spectrum to the Hodge Laplacians.